Mary Keating, Recalibrating Gravity

 One young man, two identities.

-In Mara Schiffren’s historical novel, The Mistake, from Marcus’s birth in wealthy Sardis in Asia Minor, his unwed parents compete for his love.
+In historical novel The Mistake, from Marcus’s birth in wealthy Sardis in Asia Minor, his unwed parents compete for his love.
 He inherits a genius for fighting and strategy from his father, Julius, a Roman centurion; from his mother Miriame, daughter of a merchant family, a fascination with Jewish ethics and lore.

-At a time of deepening tension between the Jews and their Roman overlords, Julius’s cohort is relocated to Caesarea, the Roman Capitol of Palestine.
-Onto this scene steps Jonathan, the charismatic brother of Miriame, a trader and spy from the eastern reaches of the Roman Empire.
+At a time of deepening tension between the Jews and their Roman overlords, Julius’s cohort is relocated to Caesarea in Palestine.
+Onto this scene steps Miriame’s charismatic brother, Jonathan, a trader and spy.
 With Julius away, Jonathan takes Marcus on a trip to teach him about trade.
-Marcus encounters a society steeped in family warmth and mysticism that beckons to him, more enticing than the hard military world in which he was raised.
+Marcus encounters a society steeped in family warmth and mysticism that is more enticing than the hard military world in which he was raised.

-As Julius feels his authority over Marcus slipping, he becomes more controlling at home, triggering a vicious cycle in their relationship and a fallout that will reverberate in history.
+As Julius feels his authority over Marcus slipping, he becomes more controlling, triggering a vicious cycle in their relationship and a fallout that will reverberate in history.